bobbicodes/mecca/README.md

 # MECCA-platform
+The Music Education Composition Creation Application.

+You are the student.

+You are the composer.

+You are the creator.

-The Music Education Composition Creation Application, built with Clojure leveraging the Overtone framework and Supercollider engine.
+A custom interface for the Overtone framework and Supercollider engine.
 Aiming to present a UI to unify the process of learning, writing and performing music, focusing on custom synth creation based on specific variables to facilitate intuitive acoustic modeling of software instruments.

 For example, I often begin a tune with the kick drum, just get it going deep and punchy.
 But you don't pick a drum hit from a pile of samples, you synthesize them yourself, beginning with a preset and tweaking the parameters as desired.